 Pre-trade Open Position Check - Using the Platform’s CreditMatch™ application, PFI’s, including those PFI’s that serve as prime broker to other Users, may manage and monitor their own open positions with other PFI’s, and the open positions their prime brokerage Users have entered into through the Platform.
 PFI’s may also use CreditMatch™ to establish and manage trading limits for themselves or their prime brokerage Users.
 Trading limits are based on Net Daily Settlement Limit (“DSL NET”) and/or Net Open Position (“NOP”).
 CreditMatch™ automatically transmits an email alert to the relevant PFI when open positions reach 70% of the established DSL NET/NOP limit, 90% of established DSL NET/NOP limit and 100% of DSL NET/NOP limit.
 CreditMatch™ is configured to reject all orders that would breach 100% of either its DSL NET or NOP limits.
 The CreditMatch™ application is provided to PFI’s and users upon request.

 Certain features may be configurable at the User’s request.
-Questions on Platform Market Protections should be directed to email@example.com.
+Euronext FX may add additional market protections and update the features and configurations described above or on the Website without notice, in order to maintain, in its reasonable discretion, a fair and orderly market.
+Questions on Platform Market Protections should be directed to firstname.lastname@example.org.

-a.
-Categories of Transactions subject to review and Euronext FX dispute resolution include Impermissible Transactions and Off-Market Transactions.
+Categories of transactions subject to review and Euronext FX dispute resolution processes include Impermissible Transactions and Off-Market Transactions.

 In the event that a User has entered into a transaction and: (i) the counterparty is not an authorized Euronext FX User, (ii) as a result of the User entering into such transaction, the User exceeds any applicable credit limit, or (iii) the product and/or currency and/or tenor that is the subject of such transaction is not permitted.
 In the event Euronext FX or a User believes a transaction was an Impermissible Transaction, Euronext FX has the right to determine whether the transaction was an Impermissible Transaction, and if so, to cancel the transaction.